ChaoticaDev/keenio-cpp-sdk/Readme.md

 		Query Example: count media_play(<project_id>) event_collection=media_play timezone=UTC timeframe=this_14_days

-In the current version, keenQL syntax order does not matter.
-This highly likely to change very soon.
+In the current version, keenQL syntax is very sensitive to spacing.
+All `property=value` filters should contain no spaces, unless the value is surrounded by single quotes.

+		property='my value' //is ok
+		property<>5 //is ok
+		property > 3 //is not ok
+		property = 'my value' //is not ok propert=my value //is not ok

 For now, the syntax scope is limited to `sum` and `count`.

+Additionally, the only word ordering that matters is when adding filters (using the `if` statement).
+This must appear at the end.

 Example: